CSS Media Features

 color-gamut

-Describes the approximate range of colors that are supported by the UA and output device.
+Describes the approximate range of colors supported by the user agent and output device.
+Accepts the following values:

 pointer

 Queries the presence and accuracy of a pointing device such as a mouse.
-If multiple pointing devices are present, this reflects the characteristics of the primary pointing device.
+Reflects the characteristics of the primary pointing device.
+Values are none, coarse (e.g. a touchscreen), and fine (e.g. a mouse).

 hover

-Queries whether the primary pointing system allows the user to hover over elements on the page.
+Queries whether the primary pointing device allows the user to hover over elements on the page.
+Values are none and hover.

 any-pointer

-Same as pointer but applies to all pointing devices (not just the primary one).
+Same as pointer but applies to any available pointing device, not just the primary one.

 any-hover

-Same as hover but applies to all pointing devices (not just the primary one).
+Same as hover but applies to any available pointing device, not just the primary one.

 scripting